hyperledger/fabric-private-chaincode/README.md

   Sorniotti: Blockchain and Trusted Computing: Problems, Pitfalls, and a Solution for Hyperledger Fabric. https://arxiv.org/abs/1805.08541

+# Project Status
+Hyperledger Fabric Secure Chaincode operates as a Hyperledger Labs project.
+This code is provided solely to demonstrate basic Fabric Secure Chaincode mechanisms and to facilitate collaboration to refine the project architecture and define minimum viable product requirements.
+The code provided in this repository is prototype code and not intended for production use.

 # Initial Committers
 - [Marcus Brandenburger](https://github.com/mbrandenburger) (bur@zurich.ibm.com)